Fall 2025: family fun in Montréal

 Guided tours are a great excuse to explore with your children.
 Haunted Montréal, bike rides, culinary tours, special open-air mural museums, video and light projections at dark: there is so much to choose from and some tours are adapted to all ages and are even free for children under 12.

 What to do on a chilly day?
 Swap ice cream for delicious hot chocolate.
-The 12th edition of MTLàTABLE will be held from October 31 to November 17 to explore Montréal's culinary scene with your family.
-Finally, take a look at our guide to family-friendly restaurants and our selection of the best bakeries and pastry shops to fill up on delicacies!
+The 13th edition of MTLàTABLE will be held from October 30 to November 16 to explore Montréal's culinary scene with your family.
+You can also check out our guide to family-friendly restaurants and our selection of the best bakeries and pastry shops to fill up on delicacies!

 A little farther out

 For a green getaway just a few kilometres from the city centre, the Îles de Boucherville National Park is lush oasis that offers walking trails, fishing, water activities and campgrounds.
-Bring your whole family on this Montréal-adjacent adventure!
 With its miles and miles of walking trails and ecological farm, the Parc-nature du Cap–Saint-Jacques is also worth the detour.
 You can also see the fauna of Québec in a natural setting at the Ecomuseum Zoo, about 30 minutes from downtown.

 Original article in French by Laure Juilliard, adapted into English by Dawn Bessey-Gans.